 Beware: Merchant Cash Advances

 Are you a proprietor of a small business with cash flow challenges?
 Have you received advertisements about merchant cash advances in the mail and are considering the offer?
-Before making a decision, you should be aware of the costs and other alternatives.
+Before making a decision, you should be aware of the costs and other alternatives like business debt consolidation.

 It is a known fact that starting and operating a small business can be a risky proposition.
 With sales being highly variable and costs fluctuating, a predictable and stable balance sheet is rare.
 So when a merchant needs money fast without having to provide collateral (like their home), a type of financing option called a merchant cash advance (MCA) can be quite attractive.
 Companies like PayPal and Square have entered this space.